 The DIN is sampled by the falling edge of SCLK and shifted to a shift register.
 DOUT is connected to serial output of the shift register and is updated at falling edge of SCLK.
 The format of shifter register is shown below as an example.
+The lower 4 bits DB[3:0] will be added by 0 or 1 (X) code.

-12-Bit DAC Figure 8.
+Figure 8.
 Serial Data

 The upper 4 bits are always for address.
-The lower 12 bits are for data respectively.
+The next 8 bits are for data respectively.
 MSB is streamed in first.
+The lower 4 bits will be ignored by SGM5348-8.